This one image explains what’s happening at the anti-racism protests

 — Richard Grant (@richardgrant88) June 1, 2020

-While cable news runs any violence that’s taken place at the protest outraged at the murder of George Floyd on an endless loop, another set of images and videos being shared on social media illuminate what’s really going on.
+While cable news runs an endless loop of any violence that’s taken place at the protests precipitated by the murder of George Floyd, another set of images and videos being shared on social media illuminate what’s really going on.
 In this sense, social media, for all its many flaws, does have power to inform.

 Public perception can move slowly—or all at once—and often it is a searing image of horror that has the most impact to make change.
 Americans’ view of the Vietnam War was forever changed after the photograph of a naked girl who’d been napalmed.